 The compiler features an instruction scheduler to increase the performance of the generated code.
 To achieve that goal, the scheduler rearranges the instructions to minimize the number of pipeline stalls emanating from resource conflicts within the microprocessor.
-Note that not all cores benefit from scheduling.
-The resulting code might be difficult to debug.

 Note: This option has no effect at optimization levels None, Low and Medium.